 Scholarships, awards and grants are forms of "gift" assistance that do not require repayment.
-Institutional aid is generally intended for tuition assistance.
-Institutional aid is awarded to degree seeking students working on their first undergraduate degree.
+These types of assistance usually come in one of two forms, institutional aid or endowed aid.
 Many scholarships for the day program at Columbia College are awarded on a competitive basis to students of high academic ability.
 Some awards are automatic based on specific criteria.
 Other scholarships, awards and grants are made available in recognition of performance or special talent.
-Endowed awards are made through the generous gifts of alumni and friends of Columbia College.
+Endowed scholarships and awards are made available through the generous gifts of alumni and friends of Columbia College.
 These awards are competitive and are primarily based on academic performance.
 Generally, scholarships, awards and grants are non-need based forms of financial assistance.